All the best Black Friday deals at Amazon that you can shop now | CNN Underscored

 Looking for more holiday deals?
 Visit our Guide to Cyber Week to see all the best sales to shop before — and during — Black Friday.

-We’re technically still a few days away from Black Friday — but don’t tell that to Amazon.
-The most massive online retailer likes to make a full week (or more) out of the biggest shopping day of the year, which means they’ve posted deals galore starting today and will continue the savings throughout the week.
+We’re technically still a couple days away from Black Friday — but don’t tell that to Amazon.
+The most massive online retailer likes to make a full week (or more) out of the biggest shopping day of the year, which means the site has posted deals galore already.

 Home & health